2022 Summer Reading Program sign up starts May 23rd.

-In order to issue you a card, we need to see a photo i.d. with your correct address on it.
-If your photo i.d. is not current, you will need to provide some other proof of address, such as a piece of mail that has reached your home, your vehicle registration, or your water bill.
+In order to issue you a card, we need to see a photo I.D. with your correct address on it.
+If your photo I.D. is not current, you will need to provide some other proof of address, such as a piece of mail, your vehicle registration, or your water bill.

 Nope, it's free.
 If you lose your card, however, a replacement card costs $1.

-In order to get their own card, we ask that young library users be able to provide the following information without any prompting from Mom or Dad: Full name, address, telephone number, and birthdate (including birth year).
+In order to get their own card, we ask that young library users be able to provide the following information without any help from the guardians: Full name, address, telephone number, and birthdate (including birth year).

-Sorry, but no. Only parents or legal guardians have the authority to let their children get cards.
-However, we can give you a form that the parents can fill out and you can return to the library that will enable the kids to get cards.
+Sorry, but no. Only legal guardians have the authority to let their children get cards.
+However, we can give you a form that the guardians can fill out and you can return to the library that will enable the kids to get cards.
 Just ask at the desk.

 Good news!
-Unless you are very, very pokey about getting your books back to us, we do not charge fines.
-(If you keep your items several months beyond your due date, you will get a bill, however.)
+Unless you are late, we do not charge fines.
+If you keep your items a couple of months beyond your due date, you will get a bill, however.

 Absolutely!
-You can go online to the High Plains Library District web site (www.highplains.us) and renew them yourself or we are more than happy to renew them for you by phone.
+You can go online to the High Plains Library District web site (www.mylibrary.us) and renew them yourself or we can renew them for you by phone.